GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 ---
-title: Compute Engine quickstart - Create a to-do app
+title: Compute Engine quickstart - Create a to-do app with MongoDB
 description: Use Compute Engine to create a two-tier web application.
 author: jscud
 tags: Compute Engine